 Even if you’ve received a County Court Judgement, it is still possible to take out a loan.

-Yes, although having a CCJ can make it harder to get a loan, it is still possible to borrow money if you have a County Court Judgement.
+Yes, although having a CCJ (County Court Judgement) can make it harder to get a loan, it is still possible to borrow money if you have one.
 A CCJ loan is specifically for people who have had a CCJ and are looking to borrow money.

-With many people in the UK having bad credit, there are several lenders that can offer loans without guarantors to people with a CCJ.
+While many people in the UK have bad credit, there are several lenders that can offer loans to people with a CCJ, and for many you don’t need a guarantor.
+You may even have more than one CCJ, and believe that taking out credit is impossible, but this is not the case.

-You may successfully get a loan with a CCJ if you meet criteria:
+You should be able to get a loan with a CCJ if you meet the following criteria:

 More commonly known as a bad credit loan, CCJ loans are intended for people with a low credit score due to past missed payments on bills and credit repayments.

-Although having a CCJ can make it harder to get a loan, My Financial works with over 25 direct lenders in the UK who are willing to take a view on people with CCJs and bad credit histories.
+Although having a CCJ can make it harder to borrow money, My Financial Broker works with a number of direct lenders in the UK who will still consider lending to those with CCJs and bad credit histories.

-A guarantor loan allows you to add an extra person you know to your loan agreement, and if they have a good credit rating, you can borrow up to £15,000 even if you have a CCJ.
+A guarantor loan allows you to add an extra person you know to your loan agreement, who agrees to make the repayments if you find you are unable to.
+If your guarantor has a good credit rating, you can borrow up to £2,000 even if you have a CCJ, as having a guarantor means that there is less risk involved for the lender.
+Your guarantor will also need to be in full time employment, and it can be helpful if they are a homeowner.

-Payday loans are usually subject to credit and affordability checks and most direct payday lenders are looking for a minimum credit score and income before approving an application.
-So if you have a recent county court judgement, this could make it tricky to get a payday loan with a CCJ.
+Payday loans tend to be for smaller amounts, and can be borrowed over a short period of time, generally repaid within around 30 days - usually your payday.
+They are often subject to credit and affordability checks, and most direct payday lenders are looking for a minimum credit score and income before approving an application.
+So if you have a recent County Court Judgement, this could make it slightly more difficult to get a payday loan, depending on the lender.
+Some payday loan lenders will still consider your application though, even with a CCJ, particularly if you have been keeping up with the repayments.

 A County Court Judgement (CCJ) is a type of high court judgement order in England, Wales and Northern Ireland where someone has taken you to court for owing them money and you have failed to respond.